Alan O'Day: Solo career

 O'Day released his first solo album, Caress Me Pretty Music in 1973.
 The album was not a major commercial success and he temporarily put his recording career on hiatus.

-In 1977, Warner Bros.
-Records formed Pacific Records as a label for their composers who also performed.
+In 1977, the music publishing arm of Warner Brothers, Warner Chappell formed Pacific Records as a label for their composers who also performed.
 O'Day was the first and only artist signed to the label, and its first release was "Undercover Angel."
 The song, which he described as a "nocturnal novelette," was released in February 1977.
 Within a few months it had become No. 1 in the country, and has sold approximately two million copies.
 It was also a hit in Australia, reaching No. 9 on the Australian Singles Chart. ("Undercover Angel" also landed O'Day in an exclusive club as one of only a handful of writers/performers to pen a No. 1 hit for themselves and a No. 1 for another artist.)

 A follow-up single, "Started Out Dancing, Ended Up Making Love" stalled at No. 73, marking O'Day's second and last appearance on the US chart.
 Three years later, in March 1980, a song called "Skinny Girls" reached No. 11 on the Australian Singles Chart.
 In 1981, O'Day co-wrote "Your Eyes" with singer-songwriter Tatsuro Yamashita, which became a hit in Japan.
 This was one of many collaborations between O'Day and Yamashita, including songs such as "Fragile" and "Theme From Big Wave".

 O'Day left Warner Brothers in 1982 to write and self-publish.
 In 1983, he was invited to Tokyo to co-write six more songs with Yamashita for his album Big Wave.
 The collaboration yielded a Gold Disc Award in Japan.

 In February 2013, the label 1st Phase Records released a new album titled Make Me Believe.
 Co-produced by Alan O'Day and Ken Kaufman featuring country music recording artist Paul Scott, including two new original songs co-written by O'Day: "Uh-Uh (What She Wants)," and an unofficial NASCAR national anthem titled "NASCAR CRAZY".
 NASCAR Crazy" is a co-write by Alan O'Day and Ken Kaufman.